DeepGraphLearning/PEER_Benchmark/README.md

 # PEER: A Comprehensive and Multi-Task Benchmark for Protein Sequence Understanding

-This is the official codebase of the paper [PEER: A Comprehensive and Multi-Task Benchmark for Protein Sequence Understanding](https://arxiv.org/pdf/2206.02096.pdf).
+This is the official codebase of the paper [PEER: A Comprehensive and Multi-Task Benchmark for Protein Sequence Understanding](https://arxiv.org/pdf/2206.02096.pdf), accepted by **NeurIPS 2022 Dataset and Benchmark Track** ([OpenReview link](https://openreview.net/forum?id=QgTZ56-zJou)).

 [Minghao Xu*](https://chrisallenming.github.io),
 [Zuobai Zhang*](https://oxer11.github.io),